imjoy-team/ImJoy/docs/docs/api.md

 You can use `my._op` in the `run` function to differentiate which op was called.

-Alternatively, you can define another `Plugin API` function which will be used when the op is called with the `run` tag when calling `api.register`.
+Alternatively, you can define another `Plugin API` function which will be used when the op is called with the `run` field when calling `api.register`.
 For example, you can add  `"run": this.hello` in a Javascript plugin or `"run": self.hello` in a Python plugin if `hello` is a member function of the plugin class.  **Note:** the function must be a member of the plugin class or being exported (with `api.export`) as a `Plugin API` function.
 This is because a arbitrary function transfered by ImJoy will be treated as `callback` function, thus only allowed to run once.

 If you want to run a function whenever any option is changed, you can pass a `update` function.
 Similar to `run`, you need to pass a function from the member of the plugin class.
 Here is an example defining `run` and `update` in Python: